 Compelling marketing copy is the key to gaining subscribers, clients, or customers.

-But, just because you’re great at writing blog content, or technical descriptions, or FAQs, does not mean that you’re a great copywriter.
+But just because you’re great at writing blog content, technical descriptions, or FAQs does not mean you’re a great copywriter.

 Fortunately, copywriting is a skill that can be learned.